evanyang1/asu-computer-science-notes/prereqs/operating-systems/module-4.md

 + *solution* - decrease time to access page table.
 We can do this by using a **Translation Lookaside Buffer (TLB) Cache** -> Makes time to access table almost zero!
 + However because each process has its own page table and 100s of processes means a bunch of tables, we can't put them all in the cache, which is really small!
 TLB Cache miss => 3 memory accesses aka worse than the original paging scheme.
 + **Hit ratio** = (# cache hits)/(# cache queries)

+## 4.4 Demand Paging and Segmented Paging

+Demand paging is a type of swapping done in virtual memory systems.
+In demand paging, the data is not copied from the disk to the RAM until they are needed or being demanded by some program.
+Basically don't need pages in RAM.
+Pages are in other storage systems, like hard drive or disk.
+The data will not be copied when the data is already available on the memory.

+Pure segmentation is not very popular and not being used in many of the operating systems.
+However, Segmentation can be combined with Paging to get the best features out of both the techniques.
+In Segmented Paging, the main memory is divided into variable size segments which are further divided into fixed size pages.

++ **Page fault** - interrupt when MMU doesn't find page table in RAM.
+Page fault handler then goes looking for it in disk, then puts it in a free memory space in the RAM, then updates page table, page table entry, (maybe) the TLB cache.